Mount Apo, Philippines

 Fig.5 Camping near the summit

-We woke up early in the morning, had a quick breakfast and continued to the summit.
-It took us only one hour.
-The early morning clouds blocked most of the views, but once they later dispersed in the strong wind they left me speechless uncovering the beautiful mountain as if floating above the clouds.
+The early morning clouds blocked most of the views, but later, as they dispersed in the strong wind, they left me speechless, revealing the beautiful mountain as if it were floating above the clouds.

 Fig.6 One of the craters filled with water